Tracman-org/Android/README.md

 ## Contributing

 Tracman for Android is in perpetually poor condition.
-I just don't know enough about android/java to create a top-quality app.
-I think this project would benefit greatly from being torn down and rebuilt from scratch.
-If you know anything about Android, you probably know more than me.
+I don't do much work with Android.
+This project would benefit greatly from being torn down and rebuilt from scratch.
 Feel free to check out the [issues marked help wanted](https://github.com/Tracman-org/Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) (or [any issues](https://github.com/Tracman-org/Android/issues), really) or [contact me](https://www.keithirwin.us/contact) about getting involved.

 ## Changelog

+#### v0.6.1

+* Updated server URLs

 #### v0.6.0